 I have to admit that the first six months after the operation were some of the darkest in my life!
 I could not control all the fearful thoughts that crossed my mind, while I was going through rehab.

-- Is my body going to accept all these alien instrumentations inserted in my spine?
+.
+Is my body going to accept all these alien implants inserted in my spine?

-During that time, I remembered going through several self-help books on the power of positive thinking and affirmations, trying desperately to find a way of getting out of this rut I was in and hoping for a positive mind shift.
+During that time, I remembered going through several self-help books on the power of positive thinking and affirmations, trying desperately to find a way of getting out of this rut I was in, and hoping for a positive mind shift.
 The mind is not easy to tame!
 It did not really work for me….
-I hobbled along with the physio and rehab exercises but my mind was not in sync with the body and my progress to recovery was slow …
+I hobbled along with the physio and rehab exercises, but the mind was not in sync with the body and my progress to recovery was slow.

 Robin Sharma’s Daily Inspirations

-A few months later, I came across Robin Sharma’s book called “Daily Inspirations”; the book consisted of daily quotes.
-The one for the 25th of January is one I’ll never forget:
+A few months later, I came across Robin Sharma’s book called “Daily Inspirations”.
+The book consisted of daily quotes and the one for 25 January read:

 “The best antidote for fear is knowledge”

-I cannot explain it, but this one line resonated with me completely and I proceeded to act using this.
-I started to rationalise my anxious thoughts and started to look for information on scoliosis spine recovery, checked out blogs on other people who lived with scoliosis without operation, the exercises that were good for scoliosis and so on.
-The mind shift was subtle but was there nonetheless, and slowly, the tide started to turn.
+I cannot explain it, but this one line resonated with me completely and I proceeded to act on this.
+I started to rationalise my anxious thoughts and started to look for information on scoliosis spine recovery, checked out blogs on other people who lived with scoliosis without an operation, the exercises that were good for scoliosis and so on.
+The mind shift was subtle but was there, and slowly the tide starting to turn.

 The Beginning of a Change in Lifestyle

 A year after my operation, I was in a far better place emotionally as well as physically.
-I began monitoring my progress and started a diary focused on my everyday routine exercises, the food I ate…etc. I also started reaching out to other people with scoliosis and parents of children with scoliosis.
-I found out that often the parents of teenagers with scoliosis were the ones that took the most strain mainly because it was a constant battle to getting their children to cooperate in doing their exercises, wear their brace..etc.
-I also had the opportunity to meet and speak to a few teenagers and felt myself go down memory lane, remembering very similar feelings.
+I began monitoring my progress and started a diary focused on my everyday routine, exercises, the food I ate, etc. I also started reaching out to other people with scoliosis and parents of children with scoliosis.
+I found out that often the parents of teenagers with scoliosis were the ones that took the most strain mainly because it was the constant battle of getting their children to cooperate in doing their exercises, wear their brace and the like.
+I also had the opportunity to meet and speak to a few teenagers and I felt myself going down memory lane, going through very similar feelings.

-- Resistance and denial of one’s condition are governed by fear.
+.
+Resistance and denial of one’s condition is governed by fear.
 As mentioned above, the best way to overcome fear is by educating oneself on the subject.
 There is so much information these days on scoliosis that it can also be very intimidating!
-Find the ones that resonate best with you.
+Find the sources and information that resonates best with you.
 We are all different!

-- Join a support group, be it at a health centre, or online.
+.
+Join a support group, either at a health centre or online.
 Find one that you feel comfortable with.
-Nowadays, there are support online groups for young people and parents as well.
+Nowadays, there are online support groups for young people and parents as well.

-“Reaching out to other people really helped me in my journey to personal, good health.
-It gave me a sense of comfort that I was not alone out there and that if you reach out, you will be surprised as to how many people have similar or far worse challenges than you!”
+“Reaching out to other people really helped me in my journey of personal good health.
+It gave me a sense of comfort that I was not alone out there and that if you reach out you will be surprised as to how many other people have similar or far worse challenges than you!”

 Road to Good Mental Health

-Before I end this chapter, I would like to share with you my top list of things to do for mental health:
+Before I end this chapter, I would like to share with you my top list of activities to optimise mental health:

-- Start a NEW activity that resonates with you, from dancing classes, a book club, learning a new instrument, joining a cookery class…etc. A new activity that will stimulate and empower your mind.
+.
+Start a NEW activity that resonates with you, from dancing classes, book club, learning a new instrument, trying a new hobby or sport, join a cookery class.
+A new activity that will stimulate and empower your mind.
 For example, I started playing the piano in my forties (better late than never!) and joined a Tai Chi class

-- You are what you eat.
+.
+You are what you eat.
 Eating well is one of the keys to mental health.
-Research the food that you like and find ways of adapting them in new healthier options.
+Research the food that you like and find ways of cooking them in new healthier way.
 In forthcoming chapters, I will be sharing with you some great food tips and recipes

-- Reaching out.
-If you do not have strong family connections, then join a club, a support group where you can meet people, remember you are not alone
+.
+Reaching out.
+If you do not have strong family connections, then join a social or sports club or support group where you can meet people.
+Remember that you are not alone

-- Help others.
-By volunteering to help someone gives you a sense of value and purpose
+.
+Help others.
+Volunteering to help someone gives you a sense of value and purpose

-- Break your routine.
-Although routine instills a sense of comfort and security, from time to time it is good to do something different.
-Simple things such as taking a new route to go somewhere, trying a new restaurant, shuffling furniture around in the house or re-decorating.
+.
+Break your routine.
+Although routine instils a sense of comfort and security, from time to time it is good to do something different.
+Simple things such as taking a new route to drive or walk somewhere, try a new restaurant, or shuffle furniture around in the house or re-decorate.
 It is as good as going on holiday!

-- Going for a walk.
-While walking, try and focus on the pace you are walking, your environment, your breathing, and be aware if thoughts creep in your mind while walking, acknowledge them and re-focus again on your walk
+.
+Going for a walk.
+While walking try and find something to focus on, such as the pace you are walking, your environment, your breathing

-- Go for a long swim.
-I find the action of swimming, focusing on your breath and the laps are a great way of calming down thoughts
+.
+Go for a long swim.
+I find the action of swimming, focusing on your breathing and counting the laps, is a great way of calming down thoughts

-- Watching a sunrise or sunset.
+.
+Watching sunrise or sunset.
 I am fortunate to live in a place where we have amazing sunrises and sunsets.
-Nothing better than focusing your mind and watching the sunrise or set
+Nothing better than focusing your mind and watching the sun rise or set

-- Join a meditation class.
-If you would like to try a meditation class, it is advisable at the beginning to join a class rather than trying to do it alone.
+Join a meditation class.
+At the beginning it is advisable to join a class rather than trying to do it alone.
 It is also a great way of meeting people

-- Log your efforts and progress by starting a diary.
+.
+Log your efforts and progress by starting a diary.
 Record your activities daily so that you can monitor your progress.
-It does not need to be an elaborate essay every day, start just with bullet points, highlighting your activities of the day and the time spent.
-After a month, you can go through it and then start setting bolder goals for the next month and so on!
+It does not need to be an elaborate essay every day.
+Start just with bullet points highlighting your activities of the day and the time spent.
+After a month, you can go through it and then start setting bolder goals for the next month and so it goes!

-I wish you all good mental health and see you soon in the next chapter of health2bfree.com.
-Thanks to those that are following!
+I wish you all a good mental health and see you soon in the next chapter of health2bfree.com and thanks to those that are following!